Mount Cotton

 Mount Cotton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Nine projects were identified by AreaSearch as potentially impacting the area.
-These include Southern Thornlands Priority Development Area, Redlands Satellite Health Centre (Talwalpin Milbul), Redlands Coast Regional Sport and Recreation Precinct, Logan Hyperdome Shopping Centre.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that could affect this region.
+Notable initiatives include Southern Thornlands Priority Development Area, Redlands Satellite Health Centre (Talwalpin Milbul), Redlands Coast Regional Sport and Recreation Precinct, and Logan Hyperdome Shopping Centre.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.